EC528-Fall-2024/async-batch-cloud-llms/README.md

 ## 8. Installation Guide

-This guide provides a step-by-step process to set up the TurboBatch system, leveraging details from the README and the provided Jupyter Notebook.
+This guide provides a step-by-step process to set up and submit a job.
+For a shorter guide, follow the instructions provided in the [UserNotebook](https://github.com/EC528-Fall-2024/async-batch-cloud-llms/blob/main/User-Script/UserNotebook.ipynb)

 ### **Requirements**
 1. **Environment Setup**: